 December 31, 2017 December 31, 2016

 Senior Secured Notes \$ 705,520 \$ 525,000

 Convertible Notes 311,544 292,024

 Total debt 1,017,064 817,024

 Less deferred financing costs (16,196) (16,309)

-Total long-term debt \$ 1,000,868 \$ 800,715
+Total long-term debt \$1,000,868 \$ 800,715

 Senior Secured Notes-On June 14, 2016 (the "Issue Date"), Gogo Intermediate Holdings LLC ("GIH") (a wholly owned subsidiary of Gogo Inc.) and Gogo Finance Co.
 Inc. (a wholly owned subsidiary of GIH) (the "Co-Issuer" and, together with GIH, the "Issuers"), issued \$525 million aggregate principal amount of 12.500% senior secured notes due 2022 (the "Original Senior Secured Notes") under an Indenture, dated as of June 14, 2016 (the "Original Indenture"), among the Issuers, us, as guarantor, certain subsidiaries of GIH, as guarantors (the "Subsidiary Guarantors" and, together with us, the "Guarantors"), and U.S. Bank National Association, as trustee (in such capacity, the "Trustee") and as collateral agent (in such capacity, the "Collateral Agent").
 On January 3, 2017, the Issuers issued \$65 million aggregate principal amount of additional 12.500% senior secured notes due 2022 (the "January 2017 Additional Notes").
 The January 2017 Additional Notes were issued at a price equal to 108% of their face value resulting in gross proceeds of \$70.2 million.
-On September 20, 2017, the Issuers, the Guarantors and the Trustee entered into the first supplemental Indenture (the "Supplemental Indenture" and, together with the Original Indenture, the "Indenture") to modify certain covenants, as discussed below.
-On September 25, 2017, the Issuers issued \$100 million aggregate principal amount of additional 12.500% senior secured notes due 2017 Additional Notes were issued at a price equal to 113% of their face value resulting in gross proceeds of \$11.00 million.
+On September 20, 2017, the Issuers, the Guarantors and the Trustee entered into the first supplemental indenture (the "Supplemental Indenture" and, together with the Original Indenture, the "Indenture") to modify certain covenants, as discussed below.
+On September 25, 2017, the Issuers issued \$100 million aggregate principal amount of additional 12.500% senior secured notes due 2022 (the "September 2017 Additional Notes").
+The September 2017 Additional Notes were issued at a price equal to 113% of their face value resulting in gross proceeds of \$113.0 million.
 Additionally, we received approximately \$2.9 million for interest that accrued from July 1, 2017 through September 24, 2017, which was paid when we paid our interest payment in January 2018.
 We refer to the Original Senior Secured Notes, the January 2017 Additional Notes and the September 2017 Additional Notes collectively as the "Senior Secured Notes."

 As noted above, on September 20, 2017, the Issuers, the Guarantors and the Trustee entered into the Supplemental Indenture to (i) increase the amount of additional secured indebtedness under Credit Facilities (as defined in the Indenture) that may be incurred by the Issuer and its Restricted Subsidiaries (as defined in the Indenture) under the Indenture by \$100 million (from \$75 million to \$175 million in aggregate principal amount), (ii) permit the Issuer and its Restricted Subsidiaries to incur additional secured indebtedness in connection with vendor financing arrangements not to exceed \$50 million in aggregate principal amount at any time outstanding and (iii) permit the Issuer and its Restricted Subsidiaries to make additional dividends or distributions to Gogo in an aggregate amount of up to \$15 million during any twelve-month period to pay interest on any indebtedness or preferred stock with a maturity later than July 1, 2022.
-The Supplemental Indenture became effective immediately upon execution, following our receipt of consents from holders of a majority of the outstanding principal amount of the Existing Notes (excluding Existing Notes held by the Issuers (the "Consent Solicitation").
+The Supplemental Indenture became effective immediately upon execution, following our receipt of consents from holders of a majority of the outstanding principal amount of the Existing Notes (excluding Existing Notes held by the Issuers or any affiliates of the Issuers) to the Supplemental Indenture and amendments to the collateral agency agreement governing the Senior Secured Notes (the "Consent Solicitation").
 In connection with the Consent Solicitation, GIH paid \$1.4 million in fees ("Consent Fees") to holders of Existing Notes who validly tendered (and did not revoke) their consents prior to the expiration of the Consent Solicitation.